Pylons/pyramid/docs/narr/cookiecutters.rst

 Pyramid cookiecutters
 =====================

 A :term:`cookiecutter` is a command-line utility that creates projects from :ref:`cookiecutters <cookiecutter:readme>` (project templates).

-The Pyramid cookiecutter replaced the deprecated Pyramid scaffolds, and should be used going forward.

 `pyramid-cookiecutter-starter <https://github.com/Pylons/pyramid-cookiecutter-starter>`_

 .. versionadded:: 1.8
     Added cookiecutter support.

-.. deprecated:: 1.8
-    Scaffolds may be removed in a future version of Pyramid.

 .. versionchanged:: 1.10
     Merged features from ``pyramid-cookiecutter-alchemy`` and ``pyramid-cookiecutter-zodb`` into the single cookiecutter to rule them all, ``pyramid-cookiecutter-starter``.